Albrtito/ObsidianNotes/02-Atomic/1737987572 - Introduction to Databases.md

 + **Indexed organization:** Point to where elements are
 	+ **We like this for databases**

+Based on whether there is an actual data model or not we can say that the storage is:
++ **Structured:** Has a design, several types of data
++ **Non-Structured:** No design, only one type of data
++ **Semi-Structured:** Combination between the two → Metadata

 ## Data operations:
 What are we actually doing with the data once we get it into the database?
 The same basic operations repeat on all storing systems.